 Members of the Delegation at their Washington press conference Sep 3.
 (Rt to lt: MG Vallely, Dr Gorka, COL Allard, LTC Francona)

 Alright, welcome.
-I’m Katie Gorka, Executive Director of the Westminster Institute.
+I am Katie Gorka, Executive Director of the Westminster Institute.
 The Westminster Institute was a sponsor of this delegation that went to Egypt.
 They arrived Friday.
 They had two very intensive days of meetings, which they will tell you about.
-The Westminster Institute for those of you who do not know it, is a nonprofit think tank based in McLean, Virginia.
-We only take funding private individuals and foundations and we were started five years ago out of concern for protecting the freedom and dignity of people across the globe.
+The Westminster Institute, for those of you who do not know it, is a nonprofit think tank based in McLean, Virginia.
+We only take funding from private individuals and foundations and we were started five years ago out of concern for protecting the freedom and dignity of people across the globe.
 We have a particular concern about the rise of radical Islamist terrorism.

 In the case of this delegation, we were interested in putting this together because we had a big concern about what’s been happening in Egypt.
 We feel that Egypt is pivotal to the United States as well as to the Middle East and the Arab world, so I’m very grateful for the extraordinary experts who went over there.
 I think they really deserve credit for the boot camp they’ve just been through, the travel, I don’t think they were even allowed to sleep while they were there.
 And with that I’m just going to introduce General Vallely.